-In his latest post for TChing, First Experiences with Matcha) , Michael Haavaldsrud touches on a few of the difficulties we all face when dealing with Matcha for the first (or second!
+In this post for TChing, (First Experiences with Matcha) , Michael Haavaldsrud touches on a few of the difficulties we all face when dealing with Matcha for the first (or second!
 Or even third!) time.

 Truth be told, it’s not the easiest, most intuitive tea to prepare if you’re new to Matcha…but once you get the hang of it, the art of whisking a good creamy cup couldn’t be simpler.
 In fact, you could argue that preparing a high-quality Matcha shot is easier than brewing a cup of coffee (if we’re talking proper, freshly ground coffee!).

 - SIFT your Matcha before whisking it.
 This is a key step to keeping the Matcha from clumping when you add the water and start to whisk.
 High-quality Matcha is ground to a particle size as small as the smoke from a cigarette!
 Sifting makes all the difference.